 Absorption of Nutrients.

-What can we do to absorb better minerals and vitamins we ingest
+What can we do to absorb and digest better minerals and vitamins we ingest

 Most of the food is shipped from one part of the world to the other, and to make this long way has to be preserved with chemicals and stored in refrigerators for a long time, so the minerals and vitamins they contain can get reduced very much when the final consumer buys them.

 The problem comes when we are growing old when the body cannot metabolize food as it did before.

 The foods we eat and drink, act synergistically one with the other.
 Through mastication and digestion, go to the blop stream.
 After, they form part of the tissues in different parts of the body.